How we cut our monthly expenses by 50%. Here are the practical & simple tips that worked to save money and give me more time with the kids!

-After shopping around for better prices, we switched from the cable company to satellite service AND reduced the plan to bare minimum.
+After shopping around for better prices, we switched from the cable company to satellite service AND reduced the plan to the bare minimum.
 This saved us another $50 each month.
-(We ended up cancelling satellite service altogether about a year later.)
+(We ended up canceling satellite service altogether about a year later.)

 What type of monthly expenses are you paying for that simply aren’t needed?

 - Old memberships that you no longer need or use?

 - House cleaning or dry cleaning for anything other than what’s absolutely a must?

 Review your monthly expenses line by line and ask whether or not it’s needed, and cut it if the answer is no!